Bo Rydin Foundation for

 Brief details of the intended conference, including name, location, and dates

-Justification for participation and how the applicant intends to present results
+Justification for participation and how the applicant intends to present results at the conference

 Contact details for the applicant’s institutional affiliation